CiscoDevNet/terraform-provider-intersight/website/docs/r/power_policy.html.markdown

 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
+* `dynamic_rebalancing`:(string) Sets the Dynamic Power Rebalancing of the System.
+This option is only supported for Cisco UCS X series Chassis.* `Enabled` - Set the value to Enabled.* `Disabled` - Set the value to Disabled.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the concrete policy.